 A red light ticket issued by a uniformed police officer who claims to have observed the offense is a moving violation that is assessed against the driver.
 The offense carries a maximum fine of $1,000 and three points on your license.

-If you are cited for a red light violation, a red light traffic ticket attorney at Georgia Traffic Lawyers may be able to help you raise one or more of several available defenses.
+If you are cited by an officer in Georgia for a red light violation, a red light traffic ticket attorney at Georgia Traffic Lawyers may be able to help you raise one or more of several available defenses.
 These defenses include:

 - Poor timing — the yellow light wasn’t long enough or the camera wasn’t set to take the picture at the right time

 - Not safe to stop — a large vehicle following too close behind you or other circumstances prevented you from stopping safely

 - Poor view — the officer wasn’t in a position to observe you stopping behind the stop line or the camera didn’t capture both the license tag and the color of the light as required

 Even if you don’t think you have a rock solid defense, an experienced Georgia traffic attorney may be able to negotiate for reduced points and/or a reduced violation.
 Contact Georgia Traffic Lawyers today at (404) 933-1153 for a free consultation.